|

 no time memorizing spelling.

-Peoplese, as explained the the
+Peoplese, as explained in the

 Spelling section, has two spelling versions:

-which, like Spanish, each sound corresponds to one letter, with no silent or
+which each sound corresponds to one letter, with no silent or

 double letters.
-Therefore, English

-words may seem superfluous to English speakers.
+words may seem unnecessary to English speakers.

 “’Been’ and ‘bin’, pronounced identically, are seldom if ever confused, so why convert